Name: Dickson Mercer

 Most adventurous decision you’ve made with your running: In 2014-2015 I fell into a pretty rough slump with the marathon and decided it was time to take a break and do something completely different, joining my (typically much younger) teammates for a track season.
 Running collegiate invitationals, not being known for my speed, not having run a track race in over a decade, I definitely took some lumps, but I also came away from it with PRs for 3k and 5k.
 Plus rebuilding my leg speed really helped me in the longer stuff.

 Running mentors: My Dad and his fellow running boomers of the 1980s and 1990s, and my club teammates and training partners.

 My favorite place to run in the D.C. area is: Anacostia River and Riverwalk trails.
 (Thanks, Obama).

-Favorite local trail: Metropolitan Branch Trail.
+Favorite local trail: Metropolitan Branch Trail for run-commuting.
 (Thanks, Big Stinky).

 My best race was: 2018 California International Marathon.
 It was the culmination of a really focused year of marathon training with Jerry Greenlaw and Evan Jurkovich that helped me break a 12-year-old PB.

 Favorite local race: DC Rock n Roll Half Marathon.